-\\ The performance shown for the Advisor Class that is prior to its inception date is based on performance of the Institutional Class.
-The performance for these periods has not been restated to reflect the actual expenses of the Advisor Class.
-If these actual expenses had been reflected, the performance of the Advisor Class shown for these periods would have been different because the Advisor Class has different expenses than the Institutional Class.
+[#] The performance shown for Class I that is prior to its inception date is based on performance of Class R6.
+The performance for these periods has not been restated to reflect the actual expenses of Class I. If these actual expenses had been reflected, the performance of Class I shown for these periods would have been different because Class I has different expenses than Class R6.